 All master’s and doctoral students admitted to a Schar School degree program are eligible to apply.

 Students interested in being considered for this award should fill out the application for the Daniel Druckman Fellowship and submit the appropriate supplemental materials.
-Applications are accepted twice per academic year and are due on January 5 and August 5.
+Applications are accepted once per academic year and are due on March 31.

 We encourage applicants to emphasize the significance of the research and relevance to the aims of the scholarship, the actionability of the research, as well as their readiness to undertake it.